 It's a popular choice for cooking because it has a clean, salty flavor and it dissolves quickly and easily.

-The salt crystals are quite small (not as small as table salt), but you get more salty flavor in each scoop than sea salt.
+The salt crystals are small (not as small as table salt), so you get more salty flavor in each scoop than sea salt.

 How to Use It: Use it to season meats and vegetables.